Last Update: 01/10/2025)

 Continuous Positive Airway Pressure (CPAP) Adherence

-Smoking Cessation and Avoidance of Sedatives
+Avoidance of Sedatives and Alcohol

 Medications and Pharmacological Treatments